WhiteHatCyberus/SNORT-GUI/README.md

 Figure 3.2: Running SNORT

-> **Note**: SNORT GUI v1.1 features security patches and bug fixes, additionally running resources via downloading the repository will not work, make sure you download the latest stable release of `snortgui.zip` to run the application hassle free.
+> **Note**: SNORT GUI v3 features security patches and bug fixes with a help and support centre to explain snort-gui usage.
+Make sure you download the latest stable release of `snortgui-ENTERPRISE.zip`**(tag: v3)** to run the application hassle free.

 ## Connect with me